Teichlab/bracer/README.md

 2. [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) - required for assembly of reads into BCR contigs.
 BraCeR now works with both version 1 and version 2 of Trinity.
 It should automatically detect the version that is installed or you can [specify it in the config file](https://github.com/Teichlab/bracer#trinity-options).
     - Please note that Trinity requires a working installation of [Bowtie v1](http://bowtie-bio.sourceforge.net).
 3. [IgBLAST](http://www.ncbi.nlm.nih.gov/igblast/faq.html#standalone) - required for analysis of assembled contigs. (ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/).
-4. [BLAST](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ ) - required for determination of isotype.
+4. [BLAST](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ ) - required for determination of isotype. (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
-5. [Kallisto](http://pachterlab.github.io/kallisto/) - software for quantification of BCR expression:
+5. [Kallisto](http://pachterlab.github.io/kallisto/) - software for quantification of BCR expression
 6. [Graphviz](http://www.graphviz.org) - Dot and Neato drawing programs required for visualisation of clonotype graphs.
 This is optional - see the [`--no_networks` option](#options-1) to [`summarise`](#summarise-summary-and-clonotype-networks).
+7. [ChangeO]
+8. [dnapars]

 ##### Installing IgBlast
 Downloading the executable files from `ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/<version_number>` is not sufficient for a working IgBlast installation.
 You must also download the `internal_data` directory (ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/internal_data) and put it into the same directory as the igblast executable.
 This is also described in the igblast README file.